Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <h2>Heaviest item</h2>

-Add to the `Suitcase` class a `heaviestItem` method, which returns the largest item based on weight.
+Add a `heaviestItem` method to the `Suitcase` class, which returns the largest item based on weight.
 If several items share the heaviest weight, the method can return any one of them.
 The method should return an object reference.
 If the suitcase is empty, return the value *null*.

 The following is an example of the class in use: